 Currently, there are two ways a donor can donate stem cells.
-The choice will be dictated by the patient’s needs and donor suitability
+The choice will be dictated by the patient’s needs and donor suitability.

 Bone Marrow Donation

-Bone marrow donation is given in St James's Hospital, Dublin.
+Bone marrow donation occurs in St James's Hospital, Dublin.
 This involves a 2 night hospital stay and you can resume work within 2 weeks.
 Bone marrow is collected from your pelvic bones using a needle and syringe.
 You will be given a general anaesthetic so you will be asleep during the donation procedure.
 This is a very safe procedure with the biggest risk being the general anaesthetic.
 The after effects of this donation can be tiredness, with aching and stiffness around the hip area.
 Your body will take a week or so to replace the donated marrow.
 We will be in contact with you regularly following the donation to check on your wellbeing.

 Peripheral Blood Stem Cell Donation